 - Encourage Russians in civil society to go on a day (or more) strike

-- Advocate US Govt. officials to support peacebuilding and nonviolent action (see some specific examples in this Alliance for Peacebuilding statement)
+- Advocate U.S. government officials to support peace-building and nonviolent action (see some specific examples in this Alliance for Peacebuilding statement)

 - 12 ways to work for a nonviolent end to the war in Ukraine from Pax Christi Michigan

-- Promote Peace in the Press: Write to Catholic media (America, National Catholic Reporter, Catholic News Service, etc.) and exhort them not to publish pro-war pieces, but to instead focus on promoting Catholic teaching on nonviolence.
+- Promote peace in the press: Write to Catholic media (America, National Catholic Reporter, etc.) and exhort them not to publish pro-war pieces, but to instead focus on promoting Catholic teaching on nonviolence.
 See Catholic Relief Service’s website for tips on writing a letter to the editor at this link.

 Archived resources: